 If you wish to widen your driveway, please follow the necessary steps below:

 - Fill out an application form in person at the Customer Service department at Municipal Offices or send your application to firstname.lastname@example.org.
-Application forms will then be sent to the Planning department to determine if the proposed curb cut length adheres to the Zoning By-law.

 - The Town will contact you to advise you of the outcome of your application.